Balashivaram/musicsystem/README.md

 ## Instrustions
   To run the application run the **main.py** python file alone no need to run all th files and then here text files will act as a database.
+## Commands
+If you want to go back we can press ** back ** and then if we want to end the program we can type ** end **
+## Challenges
+There are many challenges I faced while doing the project.
+The main challenge is how to make two files to interact and then that was done by creating a commonfile as text file